-At Graiguenamanagh, there are lifeguards at busy times, as well as changing rooms and diving boards.
-7 kilometres along the bank at St. Mullins, there is ample green space for relaxing, and stone steps that lead down into the river, for access.
+There are two spots along the River Barrow that are particularly popular for swimming: Graiguenamanagh is attended by lifeguards at busy times, and has changing rooms and diving boards.
+7 kilometres along the bank at St. Mullins, there is ample green space for relaxing, and stone steps that lead down into the river.

 Gurteen Beach and Dog’s Bay

-Gurteen Beach and Dog’s Bay are considered some of the finest beaches on Ireland’s west coast and offer stunning ocean panoramas and views of the surrounding countryside.
-The beaches lie back to back forming a tombolo which juts out into the Atlantic ocean.
-The headland offers a certain amount of protection from harsher currents and winds and as such both beaches are relatively sheltered and ideal for swimming.
+Gurteen Beach and Dog’s Bay are considered some of the finest beaches on Ireland’s west coast, and offer stunning ocean panoramas and views of the surrounding countryside.
+The beaches lie back to back, forming a tombolo which juts out into the Atlantic Ocean.
+The headland offers a certain amount of protection from harsher currents and winds and as such, both beaches are relatively sheltered and ideal for swimming.

-Just a few kilometres outside Clonakilty you will find Inchydoney Beach, renowned as one of the most beautiful beaches in Ireland.
+Just a few kilometres outside Clonakilty you'll find Inchydoney Beach, renowned as one of the most beautiful beaches in Ireland.
 In fact, it was voted Best Beach in Ireland in the Tripadvisor Traveller’s Choice Awards in 2019.
 The beach is popular with swimmers, sunbathers and surfers, however, the size of the beach means that even on a relatively crowded summer day, there is still enough space for it to feel secluded.

 Inchydoney is a Blue Flag beach and during the summer there are often lifeguards on duty.
 There are also toilets and a car park.
 Beautiful grassy hills slope down to pristine golden sand and undulating sand dunes private and additional element of seclusion for beachgoers.